All 15 Journey Albums in Order of Release Date

 8. Karma

-“Released in 1977, ‘Next’ stands as Journey’s third studio album, a continuation of their signature sound that melded elements from 1976’s ‘Look into the Future’ with traces of their earlier jazzy progressive rock style.
-Notably, ‘Next’ marked the end of an era, being the final album to showcase Gregg Rolie as the primary lead singer.
-The album’s single, ‘Spaceman’/’Nickel and Dime,’ was a notable release.
-Interestingly, an instrumental track titled ‘Cookie Duster’ was initially listed on early pressings but not included.
-‘Next’ reached No. 85 on the Billboard 200 Albums chart and witnessed the beginnings of lead vocalist Robert Fleischman’s journey with the band, setting the stage for the group’s evolving musical direction.”
+“Released in 1977, ‘Next’ was Journey’s third studio album and became a continuation of the band’s sound, merging elements from 1976’s ‘Look into the Future’ with traces of their earlier jazz-progressive rock style.
+Distinctly, ‘Next’ marked the end of an era: it was the last album to feature Gregg Rolie as the primary lead singer.
+The single release from this album was ‘Spaceman’/ ‘Nickel and Dime.’
+Curiously, on early pressings, an instrumental track named ‘Cookie Duster’ was listed but not included.
+‘Next’ peaked at No. 85 on the Billboard 200 Albums chart and saw the beginning of lead vocalist Robert Fleischman with the band, setting the stage for the evolution of the group’s musical direction.

 4. Infinity (1978)